by Bryan & Heather

 America is no stranger to ghost towns.
 Indeed, they are in some strange way a key element of Americana, whether as remnants of a mythologized Old West or, more recently, as testament to the plight of the Rust Belt and blue collar America more generally in a rapidly globalizing world.
 Over Fourth of July weekend 2023, we decided to visit one of these ghost towns that happened to be fairly close to us, located just outside the modern city of Selma: Alabama’s first state capital of Cahawba.

 When Bryan first read of Alabama’s early territorial and state history, we knew we eventually had to make it to this old town situated at the confluence of the Cahaba and Alabama rivers.
 Conceived by the state’s first governor, William Bibb, Cahawba was a brand new town not unlike the new nation’s capital of Washington; centrally located, planned out of whole cloth on bottomland that would prove just as much of a hazard as a transportational benefit.
 While it only served as capital for five years (1820-1825) due to its seasonal flooding and malarial conditions, Cahawba nevertheless developed into a thriving Black Belt settlement, retaining the seat of one of the nation’s wealthiest antebellum counties.
 While the town’s leading citizens had ensured its relevance through construction of a railroad spur line in the 1850s, the outbreak of the Civil War brought hard times and, ultimately, ruin as that railroad was appropriated by the Confederate government, disassembled, and used to construct more strategically-placed infrastructure.
-Deprived of all economic and political relevance by the twin blows of emancipation and the country seat being moved to nearby Selma in 1866, Cahawba rapidly declined until, by the turn of the century, it was largely abandoned.
+Deprived of all economic and political relevance by the twin blows of emancipation and the county seat being moved to nearby Selma in 1866, Cahawba rapidly declined until, by the turn of the century, it was largely abandoned.

 Unlike all those hauntingly preserved Western ghost towns, however, you would be hard pressed to realize that Cahaba has ever been anything but thickets of new growth forest and scattered small farms if it wasn’t for the Alabama Historical Commission’s archeological park.
 The town’s buildings were scavenged for construction materials in the early twentieth century, and the lush southeastern undergrowth has since reclaimed the rest, leaving only depressions, gullies, and overgrown gravestones where once flourished a state capital.
 Old Cahawba Archaeological Park is thus faced with the problem of interpreting history and power of place in the apparent absence of both.
 This it does admirably, for the most part; the old Alabama state house is reconstructed using a unique silhouette method that gives visitors a sense of the building’s scale while being presumably more cost-effective than a full restoration, and each of the town’s three cemeteries (including an old slave cemetery) have their own walking tours that shed light on the people who once lived–and died–there.